hail2u/vim-css3-syntax/README.md

 vim-css3-syntax
 ===============

-Add CSS3 syntax support to vim's built-in `syntax/css.vim`.
+Add CSS3 syntax support to Vim's built-in `syntax/css.vim`.

 INSTALLATION
 ------------

+I strongly recommend to install this plugin on *Vim 7.4 or higher with default runtime files*.

 ### Manual Installation